A downloadable tool for Windows, macOS, and Linux

 View bundle

-Top Down Sprite Maker is the perfect pixel art character creator for developers that care about the finer details.
+Top Down Sprite Maker (TDSM) is the ultimate pixel art character creator.
+Developers that care about an unrivalled degree of control, extensibility, and customization need look no further!

 Sprite styles